 1900: “The 37th Convention of District No. 4 of the Independent Order of B’Nai B’rith opened today in San Francisco.

-1901: Winston Churchill makes his maiden speech in the House of Commons.
+1901: Winston Churchill made his maiden speech in the House of Commons.
 At the time, Churchill was member of the Conservative Party serving as an MP for Oldham.
 In 1904, the Conservatives at Oldham would tell Churchill that they could no longer support him.
 This would force Churchill to seek a new constituency which would be Manchester North-West where a third of the voters were Jewish.
 This change in political fortune would force Churchill to deal with Jewish political issues for the first, but not the last time, in his career.
 For more on this topic you should Sir Martin Gilbert’s highly readable Churchill and the Jews.

 1903(21st of Shevat, 5663): Seventy-four year old Moses Mielziner, the Prussian born American rabbi who had been President of the Hebrew Union College since 1900 passed away today and was succeeded by Gotthard Deutsch who filled the position of “acting President.”